Jatin-Lalit/cointab-assignment/README.md

 ## API Endpoints
 # User Endpoints
-1 Add User
+1 Add User<br>
- Endpoint: POST user/add/user
+ Endpoint: POST user/add/user<br>
- Description: Adds a new user to the system if the user with the provided user_id does not already exist.
+ Description: Adds a new user to the system if the user with the provided user_id does not already exist.<br>

-2 Get User
+2 Get User<br>
-Endpoint: GET user/get/user
+Endpoint: GET user/get/user<br>
-Description: Retrieves user information based on the provided user_id.
+Description: Retrieves user information based on the provided user_id.<br>
-Query Parameters:
+Query Parameters:<br>
-user_id: The unique identifier of the user.
+user_id: The unique identifier of the user.<br>

 # User Post Endpoints
-1 Bulk Add Posts
+1 Bulk Add Posts <br>
-Endpoint: POST post/bulkAdd
+Endpoint: POST post/bulkAdd<br>
-Description: Adds multiple posts for a specific user if no posts exist for that user.
+Description: Adds multiple posts for a specific user if no posts exist for that user.<br>

-2 Check Existing Posts
+2 Check Existing Posts<br>
-Endpoint: GET post/bulkAdd/present
+Endpoint: GET post/bulkAdd/present<br>
-Description: Checks if posts exist for a specific user.
+Description: Checks if posts exist for a specific user.<br>
-Query Parameters:
+Query Parameters:<br>
 user_id: The unique identifier of the user.